Battle of Beaugency (1870): Beaugency until 8 December

 From his headquarters at Chateau de Talcy Chazny grouped three divisions in defensive positions at Beaugency to make a stand with the Loire river on his right flank and his left in the forest of Marchenoir.
 Continual rain and snow coupled with flagging morale and disorganization he could do little else.

 Course

 During the 8th and 9th fierce fighting occurred between the Germans and French.
 Both sides fought for the key positions of the walled villages of Cravant and Beumont.
-The French had superiority of numbers (~100,000) and effective artillery fire forced the Germans (Mecklenburg) to break contact.
+The French had superiority of numbers (~60,000) and effective artillery fire forced the Germans (Mecklenburg) to break contact.
 Cold, exhaustion and deprivations plagued the Germans as well as the French during this time.

 Moltke ordered Mecklenburg reinforced by Prince Freiderich Karl to destroy the French forces under Chanzy.
 Chanzy's only hope was assistance from Bourbaki's 150,000 troops south of the Loire.
 Bourbaki attempted to order his dispirited troops into action, but they refused his order.
 After visiting Bourbaki Gambetta stated that it "was the saddest sight he had ever seen," the army was "in veritable dissolution."

 10 December

-Chazny had to break contact and retreat from the Loire toward Le Mans once German reinforcements arrived.
+Chanzy had to break contact and retreat from the Loire toward Le Mans once German reinforcements arrived.